In the beautiful white hat world, link bait is a go-to strategy.

 Without Marketing, There is NO Bait

-Without marketing your content, your link bait is as good as trying to catch fish in a toilet.
+Without marketing your content, your link bait is as good as trying to catch fish in a desert.

 Marketing brings the eyes, the interest, and hopefully the links!

 Unfortunately, Google does not reward you for the amount of hours you spend creating your masterpiece content.
-Creating and publishing your link bait is only half of the equation to increasing your authority.
+Creating and publishing your link bait is only half of the equation to establishing yourself as an authority within your industry.

 I like to call this the 50/50 split and it seems to work very well for me.
 I spend 50 percent of my time writing quality content and spend the other half marketing.